Sasechungyeolmun

-Sasechungyeolmun (Hangul: 사세충렬문, Hanja: 四世忠烈門), lit.
-Shrine of Loyalty, Virtue and Filial Duty, Sasechungyeolmun are a historic pair of two wooden gates dedicated to Kim Yeomul (1548–1592), and the four generations of female members of his family who had committed suicide.
+Sasechungryeolmun (Hangul: 사세충렬문, Hanja: 四世忠烈門), lit.
+Shrine of Loyalty, Virtue and Filial Duty.
+Sasechungryeolmun is a historic pair of two wooden gates dedicated to Kim Yeo-mul (1548–1592), and the four generations of the female members of his family who had committed suicide.

 The monument is located in Wa-dong, Danwon-gu, Ansan, Gyeonggi Province, South Korea.

 Background

 Sasechungyeolmun is the main gate built by the country to commemorate Kim Yeo-mul (1548-1592) of the Suncheon Kim clan (순천 김씨), who died during the Imjin War, and the women of his family who were defeated by the Qing army and died during the Byeongja Horan.
 The current building was rebuilt in 1971 and was then renovated in 1983.

 Kim Yeo-mul was a general who, along with Shin Rip, fought against the Japanese in Chungju when the Imjin War broke out, but was unable to defeat the Japanese and threw himself into the river and died.

-The four women are: Lady Park of the Hamyang Park clan (함양 박씨), the wife of Kim Yeo-mul; Lady Yu of the Jinju Yu clan (진주 유씨), the wife of his son Kim Ryu (김류); Lady Park of the Goryeong Park clan (고령 박씨), the wife of his grandson Kim Gyeong-jing (김경징); and Lady Jeong of the Jinju Jeong clan (진주 정씨), the wife of his great-grandson Kim Jin-pyo (김진표).
+The four women are: Lady Park of the Hamyang Park clan (함양 박씨), the wife of Kim Yeo-mul; Lady Ryu of the Jinju Ryu clan (진주 류씨), the wife of his son Kim Ryu (김류; 1571 - 5 March 1648); Lady Park of the Goryeong Park clan (고령 박씨), the wife of his grandson Kim Gyeong-jing (김경징; 1589 - 22 February 1637); and Lady Jeong of the Jinju Jeong clan (진주 정씨), the wife of his great-grandson Kim Jin-pyo (김진표; 1614 - 1671).

 The building consists of 3 kan in the front and 2 kan on the side, with a door in the form of a private house gate in the middle and a signboard that reads “Sasechungyeolmun” is hung.

 The inside is divided into two rooms.
 The right room has a hardwood floor, the main gate of Kim Yeo-mul's loyal servant, and the left room has the front door of the four women.

 In front of the monument, a sign tells the history behind the four women and Kim Yeo-mul: